junxit/us-congress-bills-115/metadata.md

 - 2018-01-10 — Introduced in Senate
 - 2018-01-10 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-10-02 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2018-12-04 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+Without written report.
+- 2018-12-04 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+Without written report.
+- 2018-12-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 712.